 Motor Imagery and Action Observation

-Our lab has examined how observing the actions of others affects our own movements, and how the intention we observe an action with can affect the excitability of our own motor system.
-We have also conducted a large-scale meta-analysis of neuroimaging studies to compare the brain regions involved in action imagery, observation, and execution.
+Our lab has conducted large-scale meta-analytic work on neuroimaging studies to compare the brain regions involved in action imagery, observation, and execution.
+Applied studies in this area have examined how observing the actions of others affects our own movements, and how the intention we observe an action with can affect the excitability of our own motor system.